-Short time psychodynamic psychotherapy can profitably formulate its focus using SASB language and defining cyclic maladaptive interpersonal patterns (CMP) as intrapsychic manifestations of underlying conflicts or relationship-problems (19,20).
-Unlike the CCRT-method, there will be no inference of unconscious conflicts (10).
-Nevertheless, psychoanalytical classical techniques, e.g., free association and dream interpretation and concepts from object relations' theory can be operationalized (17) and explored by adapted interview formates which foster the psychotherapeutic context (10).
+Short time psychodynamic psychotherapy can profitably formulate its focus using SASB language and defining cyclic maladaptive patterns (CMP) as interpersonal and intrapsychic manifestations of underlying conflicts or relationship-problems (24-26).
+Unlike the CCRT-method, there will be no inference of unconscious conflicts.
+Nevertheless, classical psychoanalytical techniques, e.g., association and dream interpretation and concepts from object relations' theory can be operationalized (22) and explored by adapted interview formats which foster the psychotherapeutic context.
 The researcher and clinical interviewer "follows the tracks of the unconscious as the hound follows the scent of the fox".
-The scent is laid down by the unconscious, and we follow it using fantasies, dreams, free associations, role play (5).
+The scent is laid down by the unconscious, and we follow it using fantasies, dreams, free associations, role play (8), p.78.